KlemenVovk/ids-tutoring/docs/session0.md

 - From now on, every bit of code you write belongs into git (and hopefully, Github too as you get unlimited private repositories for free so no one but you needs to see the disgusting bowl of spaghetti code you wrote sunday night, 28 minutes before the deadline).
 This will save your work from when your system dies, or you need to work on another computer and keep your work in sync or you accidentally debug your code into an even worse state than it was and need to revert.
 - Look up keyboard shortcuts for your IDE (there are nice cheatsheets: [VSCode](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf), [PyCharm](https://resources.jetbrains.com/storage/products/pycharm/docs/PyCharm_ReferenceCard.pdf)) and get used to them.
 It's a pain in the beginning but really starts to pay off.
 You will also notice that a lot of the default keyboard shortcuts are clunky to press on the Slovenian layout.
 This is why some of us switched to the English keyboard layout where the default shortcuts are natural.
 - Get used to the terminal.
 If you know what you want to do, it is often faster doing it in the terminal than with a mouse.
 There are useful commands like `time python main.py` which will time your python script etc. It also comes in handy when you are running code remotely on more powerful machines, where you don't even have a GUI.
+- Try to keep track of commands you use frequently, you can add your own aliases to shorten those too and improve your efficiency.